Traumflug/simulavr/doc/build.rst

   to the right name from **your** installation, for python 2.6.x it is for example ``python26`` Don't use configure option ``--enable-python=X:/PYPATH/python``, because there is a bug in m4 scripts.
+* If you get a linker error, which reports, that symbols like ``libintl_...`` are not found, then you have to install at first libintl-...-dev package. (part of gettext packages!)
+Then run configure again with ``EXTRA_LIBS='-L/mingw/lib -lintl'``, where the path ``/mingw/lib`` is the path to ``libintl.a``.
+This is only necessary, if this linker error's are shown. (depending on what version of gettext you've used)